patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

-This data will likely be such a small amount that Cloud Logging and BigTable can be used to pull SLIs out of http requests, and since your streaming server is an RTMP relay via the nginx rtmp module, you can glean all of your statistics from nginx logs.
+This data will likely be such a small amount that Cloud Logging and BigTable can be used to pull SLIs out of http requests, and since your streaming server is an RTMP relay via the nginx RTMP module, you can glean all of your statistics from nginx logs.

 [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module/wiki/Directives)